 There’s absolutely nothing wrong with this vacation home.
 It’s clean, well organized, properly managed, secure, in excellent condition and has most of the amenities we find useful when we’re staying for a month or more.

 For any travelers preferring a home as opposed to a hotel, this villa is ideal.
-Although its a short drive to the beach, it has a lovely pool kept meticulously clean by a three-times-a-week pool staff.
+Although it’s a short drive to the beach, it has a lovely pool kept meticulous, cleaned three-times-a-week by the pool staff.

 The owner whom we’ve yet to meet remains quietly in the background answering any questions we may have in a prompt and efficient manner.
 The four person cleaning crew arriving Wednesdays and Saturdays are equally helpful with one speaking good English.